vincentqha/cs361-microserviceA/README.md

 ```commandline
 pip install Flask
 ```
-__Note:__ If you're using PyCharm: you can easily install Flask by navigating to the Python Packages tab, search for "Flask", and then install it.
+__Note:__ If you're using PyCharm: you can easily install Flask by navigating to the Python Packages tab (bottom left corner), searching for "Flask", and then installing it.

 ### 3. Start the movie quotes microservice
 ```commandline